haytonoei/AdPrivacy-/README.md

 # AdPrivacy-
 interesting tech that is privacy compliant and allow advertisers to still analyze useful data

 problem: apple and government entities are contributing to an evolving privacy landscape.
-How can tech platforms evolve their advertising solutions to still serve advertisers?
+What privacy-preserving ad campaign analytics and remarketing tools can tech platforms offer in the post-cookie world?

 solutions:
 1. Clean room (LiveRamp, Habu) aggregated insights.
 Use cases: Uber, Booking.com, Expedia